bmeurant/technical-docs/software-architecture/architectural-patterns/onion.md

 **Typical Data Flow:**
 * The user interface (e.g., a **REST** controller) calls an **application service**.
 * The **application service** uses the **domain services** and the **repository** interfaces to execute the **use case**.
 * The **repository** implementations in the infrastructure layer (e.g., a **JPA** class) handle data persistence.
 Crucially, these implementations conform to the repository *interfaces* defined in the Core Domain.
-This inverts the control flow, ensuring the core remains independent of the database technology.
+This inverts the control flow, ensuring the core remains independent of the [[software-architecture/databases/|database]] technology.
 * Dependencies are inverted: the application layer depends on the domain layer, but the domain layer depends on nothing else.

 ---